web3-security-class/web3-security-class.github.io/homeworks/hw0/homework0.md

 Homework 0: Mint a Course NFT [100 points]
 =============================================================

-In this assignment, you will learn to interact with a smart contract deployed on Ethereum's Rinkeby test network.
+In this assignment, you will create your own Ethereum account and wallet.
+You will also learn to interact with a smart contract deployed on Ethereum's Rinkeby test network.

+#### Learning Goals:
+In this assignment you will learn..
+1. The basics of ethereum accounts and wallets
+2. How to get test ETH from a faucet
+3. How to interact with our existing deployed course smart contract
+4. The basics of ethereum transactions

 <br>
 #### Resources